CICCIOSGAMINO/pwa-lite/README.md

 =====================================
 [TOC]

 Simple web app template build on top of LitElement, Material Design and Web Platform.
+This PWA template is based on the bright way showed us from Polymer project and all web entusiast!

 # /images
 Images folder contains all the !important images the app needs, the app logo in svg format used in start splash screen, the icons, graphics and other graphics application content...